GIS-EPFL/Robots/robot_files/abb_irb_6700_track_irtb_6004_2x/ReadMe.md

 OUTSTANDING
 -------
-- How to use the calibration camera system from IBOIS
+- How to use the calibration camera system from IBOIS -- spoke to Andreas regarding this, currently requesting information and contact info from Gilles and Petras for the calibration consultants that came in

 ## Track calibration / Axis calibration